dougbutner/web-4/README.md

 # Background

-Before we define web 4 fully, we must look briefly at the concepts of web 1, web 2, and web 3.
+Before we detail web 4, we must look briefly at the concepts of web 1, web 2, and web 3.

  - **Web 1**
 **Static web**.
 Files are served from a remote server to a user's browser.